Hidalgo (state): Culture

 Hidalgo's literary history extends back to the 19th century with the oldest notable writers being Ignacio Rodríguez Galván and José María Rodríguez y Cos.
 Rodríguez Galván was born in 1816 in Tizayuca and is considered to be the first Mexican Romance writer.
 He wrote poetry and plays as well as founding a newspaper called Año Nuevo.
 Rodríguez y Cos was born in 1823 in Tulancingo and represents Positivism in Mexico, writing poetry and plays.
 The most important poet from the 20th century is Efrén Rebolledo from Actopán, who lived from 1877 to 1929.
-Other important writers from this century include Xavier Sorondo, Margarita Michelena, Gabriel Vargas, Ricardo Garibay, Gonzalo Martré and Miguel Ángel Granados Chapa Notable painters appear in the 20th century including Byron Gálvez, Yadira Gutiérrez and José Hernández Delgadillo.
+Other important writers from this century include Xavier Sorondo, Margarita Michelena, Gabriel Vargas, Ricardo Garibay, Gonzalo Martré and Miguel Ángel Granados Chapa Notable painters appear in the 20th century including Byron Galvez, Yadira Gutiérrez and José Hernández Delgadillo.
 The best known musician from the state is Nicandro Castillo, who wrote mostly popular music in the mid-20th century.
 As part of a performing group called Los Plateados, his work became part of a number of Mexican films, including Cuando habla el corazón, Seda, sangre y sol and Así se quiere en Jalisco.
 Other important musicians from the state include Abundio Martínez and Demetrio Vite Hernández.

 The best known celebrity and artist from the state is Rodolfo Guzmán Huerta, better known as El Santo.
-Born in Tulancingo in 1917,not only was he Mexico's best known lucha libre wrestler, he experienced success in the movies, playing his lucha libre character battling evil.
+Born in Tulancingo in 1917, not only was he Mexico's best known lucha libre wrestler, he experienced success in the movies, playing his lucha libre character battling evil.
 He never took off his mask in public, until a few weeks before his death in 1984.

 Day of the Dead in the state is referred to as the "Xantolo" which extends from October 31 to November 2.
 Like in other parts of Mexico, the days around November 2 honor the dead with altars and offerings, although each community has its own variations.
 One area which is known for its traditions is Huejutla de Reyes, where altars dedicated to the dead are especially large and profusely decorated with flowers, colored paper and traditional foods, with the intention of counteracting mourning.
 In a number of areas, rituals based on Huasteca traditions are also performed.
 One of these is called the "Danza de Xantolo", in which masked figures in robes dance in candlelight.
 In other communities, youths in costume will dance from house to house, to be invited in to eat dishes prepared for the occasion.
 Another tradition is to have bands play at the cemeteries on November 2, where tombs are cleaned and decorated with flowers, garlands and more.